thalessn/parser-challenge/README.md

 ### Run

 #### -- Log file --
 The program will default search for the file with the name **qgames.log** in the root directory.
-If you want to change this behavior, open up src/index.ts and change where *** Log file name *** is in the example below.
+If you want to change this behavior, open up src/index.ts and change where *** Log file name *** is like the example below.

 ```javascript
 (async (): Promise<void> => {